Ruchitparmar2012/1.-End-to-End-Azure-Data-factory-to-Snowflake-Power-BI-Migration/README.md

 # End to End Azure  Data factory to Snowflake & Power BI Migration

-This project aims to establish a seamless data integration pipeline that extracts data from an Azure Data Blob in JSON format, converts it into CSV format, loads it into Snowflake, and finally connects Snowflake to Power BI for visualization on a dashboard.
+This project aims to establish a  data integration pipeline that extracts data from an Azure Data Blob in JSON format, converts it into CSV format, loads it into Snowflake, and finally connects Snowflake to Power BI for visualization on a dashboard.

 The integration process ensures data flow from the Azure Data Blob to Power BI, enabling insightful data visualization and analysis.